FALL 2020 FAQS

 - Wash your hands frequently or use hand sanitizer if soap and water are unavailable.

-- If you are sick, do not report to work or class.
+- If you are sick, do not report to work, class or practice.

 Any changes or exceptions to the above recommendations will be communicated to the School of Music community.

 The School of Music and The Clarice Smith Performing Arts Center are currently working with the Department of Environmental Safety, Sustainability and Risk as well as the Fire Marshal to design a pedestrian flow that maximizes social distancing.
 This will include the designation of entrances, exits, hallways and stairwells as one-way.
 Elevators will be reduced to one-person capacity.
 New hand sanitizer stations are being installed throughout the building in addition to the many that are already in place.
 In addition to being cleaned daily, our classrooms, rehearsal rooms and practice rooms will have cleaning products either inside or in adjacent areas so that users can disinfect high-touch surfaces such as piano keys, music stands and chairs.
 Understanding and following these and other guidelines will help us achieve the mitigation necessary to offer face-to-face musical experiences.